Moore College, Sydney

 - strong evangelical and reformed theological convictions consistent with the College’s published values

-- proven pastoral skills
+- proven personal and pastoral skills

 - demonstrable research ability.

 The successful candidate will also be ordained and/or able to be licensed by the Archbishop of Sydney to minister in the Diocese of Sydney.
 Ideally they will be able to commence duties at the commencement of first semester in 2016.

 Teaching experience in undergraduate and/or adult education contexts and previous pastoral ministry experience will be an advantage.